unders/firestatic/README.md

 * Autumn

 ## Setup
-Run command `make install`.

 1a.
-Manual steps (if you have Go installed):
+Manual steps (if you have Go installed)

 ```
     go get github.com/cortesi/modd/cmd/modd